znogbes/sebastian-gonzalez-portfolio/_portfolio/portfolio-1.md

 This project walks through the **various stages of analysis** involved in tackling a **classification problem**, from exploratory data analysis (EDA) to model selection.
 The outcome of this analytical pipeline is a model that predicts whether a person will pay a loan back or not.

-The Data set used here was obtained from the *Predicting Loan Payback* [Kaggle competition](https://www.kaggle.com/competitions/playground-series-s5e11/rules#7.-data-access-and-use).
-The data are used in accordance with the Apache 2.0 license and competition rules.
-The specific environment used for the entire project is available [here](https://github.com/znogbes/kaggle-predicting-loan-payback/blob/main/environment.yml).
+The Data used below was obtained from the *Predicting Loan Payback* [Kaggle competition](https://www.kaggle.com/competitions/playground-series-s5e11/rules#7.-data-access-and-use).
+The data are used in accordance with the **Apache 2.0** license and competition rules.
+The **specific environment** used for the entire project is available [here](https://github.com/znogbes/kaggle-predicting-loan-payback/blob/main/environment.yml).

 **This page covers EDA and data preparation for modelling.** The packages used for this are shown below.